 If your heated towel rail is no longer working as well as it has in the past, it might be that air has built up inside.
 A clear sign of this is if the bottom of the radiator still heats up well but the top of the radiator doesn’t.
 Our guide on how to bleed a heated towel rail will help you through this quick fix for your home.

 Bleeding a heated towel radiator is not too hard a job once you know what to do, however, if you have any concerns ensure you contact your plumber to complete the job.
 Most DIY novices will be able to pick it up though, simply follow our step by step guide:

 You will need:

-A radiator key (if you don’t have one you can pick one up from a DIY store for just a couple of pounds), a towel, a rag and a spanner.
+If you don’t have a radiator key you can pick one up from a DIY store for just a couple of pounds.

-Customers looking for a new towel rail for their home can buy towel radiators from all leading manufacturers at PlumbNation.co.uk/Towel-Rails.
-Customers looking for a traditional towel rail can browse and buy from our huge range of traditional towel rails.
-Alongside our dual fuel towel rails and electric towel rails.
+If you’re looking for a new towel rail for your home you can buy towel radiators from all leading manufacturers at PlumbNation.co.uk/Towel-Rails.
+Customers can browse and buy from our huge range of traditional towel rails alongside our designer towel rails, dual fuel towel rails and electric towel rails.